 Sometimes what is necessary for the individual is to find a place where they feel accepted.
 Making contact with an individual leaving a crisis unit is a powerful way of saying “You are not alone.”
 The connection, begun in a place of assessment and evaluation and has the potential to become a natural support, a place to develop trust and rapport.
 Power of Peers engages with folks on the unit independent of clinical staff, but attend treatment team meetings and communicate with staff, always with the consent of the individual being served.

 PROSPER (Peers Reaching Out Support Partners for Emotional Recovery)

 This recovery initiative for adults with mental illness pairs consumers to peer partners who assist one another as they pursue life skills, social skills and health agendas that support recovery.
 Social skills and successful community integration are reinforced.

 Developed by Mary O'Hagan with Sara McCook Weir as the Principal facilitator and trainer; PeerZone is an evidence based initiative.
 The results from the pilots and the general evidence can give people confidence that PeerZone is very likely to increase the well-being of participants and reduce their dependence on services.
 Read more on the PeerZone website.

-Katie Leonard, another 9Muses trained facilitator assists members in developing a positive perspective on life and offers proven practices to help peers cultivate pro-active methods for coping with difficult issues.
+Trained facilitators Katie Leonard and Rich Aldret assist members in developing a positive perspective on life and bring proven practices to each workshop to help peers cultivate pro-active methods for coping more effectively with everyday issues.